KooQix/Simple-Blockchain-Simulation/README.md

-## A simple Blockchain written in Java that you can play with to get a better understanding of the blockchain
+## A simple Blockchain simulation

+    Written in Java, that you can play with to get a better understanding of the blockchain

 ### Get stated